 As mentioned earlier, the React Native framework started as the social media giant’s Hackathon project.
 It was developed in response to the needs that Facebook had at the time.

 Facebook had one goal, and it was to bring all the benefits of web development – which include fast iterations, having one team build the entire product – to mobile.
 React Native was brought to life and was soon leveraged in mobile application development for both Android and iOS apps.

-In order to test the efficacy and app performance – such as startup time, etc. – of the framework, the development team converted the ‘Events Dashboard’ feature present in Facebook for iOS application to React Native.
+In order to test the efficacy and app performance – such as startup time, etc. – of the framework, the development team converted the ‘Events Dashboard’ feature present in Facebook for the iOS application to React Native.